My Son Sanctuary in Vietnam: Complete Visitor’s Guide (2026)

 Group G ruins

-After Group G, I was back on the path through the woods to the next groups of ruins.
+After Group G, I was back on the path through the woods to the next group of ruins.

 Walking through the forest at My Son Sanctuary.